VasilisG/Directory-Tree-Generator/README.md

 # Directory-Tree-Generator
 A Python tool used to generate the subdirectories of a directory.

-It features a list of parameter in which you can view the subdirectories.
+It features a list of parameters in which you can view the subdirectories.

 ## Usage
 You can use this tool as following: